Skip to content

 Bordeaux (30 km), Gironde

 Château Camiac in Nouvelle-Aquitaine sits thirty to forty-five minutes from Bordeaux Mérignac Airport and within easy reach of Saint-Émilion wine country.
 Twenty restored period bedrooms sleep up to forty-nine guests on-site, with seated capacity to 200 across formal reception spaces.
 The estate's rural-vineyard landscape extends into surrounding Bordeaux-region terroir; couples typically build a Saturday-morning Saint-Émilion tasting tour into the weekend itinerary as a guest activity.
-Verified operational data publication including date availability.
-The combination of airport-proximity, mid-tier sleeping footprint, and Bordeaux-wine-country pairing makes this one of the most operationally simple L1 estates on the page.
+Current availability is shared directly.
+Its airport proximity, generous bedroom count, and Bordeaux-wine-country setting make it a straightforward estate to plan around.

 Why We Love It